 Re-decking (new boards on existing frame)

 If your existing subframe is in good condition, you can save significantly by replacing just the decking boards.
-This is common when boards are worn, splintering, or weathered but the structure underneath is still solid.

 Cost per square metre (installed):